mark-thompson01/Network-Traffic-Analysis/README.md

 To produce traffic for analysis, traffic is realistically simulated and varied network interactions:

 1. Web Browsing:
-   > Use a browser or curl oon the Windows 10 VM to access a webpage hosted on the Ubuntu VM.
+   > Use a browser or curl on the Windows 10 VM to access a webpage hosted on the Ubuntu VM.

 2. File Transfers via SSH:
    > Establish an SSH session from Kali to Ubuntu and use scp to transfer files.
 This simulates secure file transfer.